-If you are caring for an aging parent, a spouse, other family, or even a non-family member, you may be feeling some stress from a desire to keep long-standing family traditions alive and well.
+If you are caring for an aging parent, a spouse, other family, or even a non-family member, during the Holiday Season you may be feeling some stress from a desire to keep long-standing family traditions alive and well.
 You and your care receiver may be feeling similar stress!
 How can you cope and also enjoy the holidays?

 Dealing with your own expectations and those of your other family members can be tiring and stressful even without the added complexity of holiday traditions and gatherings.
 In this article, we will look at some ideas for managing holiday expectations and some ideas for taking care of yourself during this stressful time of year.